airtai/faststream/docs/docs/en/howto/kafka/rpc.md

         except TimeoutError:
             responses.pop(correlation_id, None)
             raise

         assert data == b"echo"
     ```

-## Reusable class
+## Reusable Class

-Now, when we have already working **Kafka RPC** implementation, we can incapsulate it to reusable class, that can copy-pasted between services.
+Now that we have a working **Kafka RPC** implementation, we can encapsulate it into a reusable class that can be copy-pasted between services.

 ```python linenums="1"
 from uuid import uuid4